- – 22/08/19 10:00am - 22/08/19 11:00am

-By the end of this course participants will understand the Australian water reform and governance model and lessons that are relevant for different country contexts.
-Specifically, completion of the course will provide:
+By the end of the online course participants will have gained knowledge in a number of water reform and governance models and explored lessons that are relevant for different country contexts.
+Specifically, the course will provide:

-This course is for those wanting to understand water reform and governance models through collaborative understanding and information sharing.
-This includes practitioners, policy makers, decision makers, utility directors and water associations.
+This online course is for those wanting to understand and influence water reform and governance models through collaborative understanding and information sharing.
+This includes: practitioners, policy makers, decision makers and scientists, as well as employees of NRM groups, the private sector and water associations.

 The course is designed for participants from multiple disciplines, to encourage diverse peer-to-peer discussions and interactive experiences.
 It offers a blend of theoretical learning and practical experiences in water reform and governance, applied in virtual classrooms to explore international and local case studies.

 The online course covers: